Bryant Vincent

-Bryant Vincent (born October 18, 1975) is an American college football coach who is currently the head coach of the University of Louisiana at Monroe Warhawks.
+Bryant Vincent (born October 18, 1975) is an American college football coach who is currently the head coach at the University of Louisiana at Monroe.
 Vincent was elevated to interim head coach at UAB in June 2022 after Bill Clark announced his retirement.
-He was named the head football coach at Louisiana-Monroe in December 2023, and was later named the university's interim athletic director.
+He was named the head football coach at Louisiana–Monroe in December 2023, and was later appointed the university's interim athletic director, serving in the latter position until November 2025.

 Coaching career

 High school

 After graduating from Glasgow High School in the Kentucky city of that name, Vincent originally enrolled at nearby Western Kentucky University, but spent only one semester there before transferring to the University of West Alabama.
 After his arrival at West Alabama, he joined the baseball program before joining the football program as a student assistant in 1996.
 After graduating from West Alabama, he worked as an elementary school teacher and assistant football coach in Hart County, Kentucky before returning to Alabama the next year.

 Vincent was an assistant coach at Charles Henderson High School and Spain Park High School in Alabama before being named the head coach at Greenville High School in 2006.
 Greenville went 10–3 in Vincent's lone season at the helm, and Vincent won the Class 5A Coach of the Year Award.
 Vincent was also the head coach at Spanish Fort High School from 2007 to 2010, where he accumulated a record of 39–13 and led the Toros to the 5A state title in his final season at Spanish Fort.